-This sneaks in vegetables for an even prettier and more flavourful cocoa than usual, made with lots of beautiful whole food ingredients and a million times healthier/tastier/better than store-bought.
-If you have cacao butter at home, it’s what really takes this drink over the edge from pretty damn tasty to oh-my-goodness fabulous.
+This sneaks in vegetables for an even prettier and more flavourful cocoa than usual, made with lots of lovely whole food ingredients and a million times healthier/tastier/better than store-bought.
+If you have cacao butter at home, it’s what really takes this drink over the edge from pretty tasty to oh-my-goodness fabulous.
 Otherwise good old melted chocolate does the trick.

 If you have a high-powered blender, the beets will mix right in and you’ll have a smooth, high fibre and high vibe drink with all that beet goodness blended in.
 If not, and you don’t want any beet-bits, just give it a quick strain after blending to catch any pieces that might not break down fully.
 I don’t have a high powered blender and I had a couple of little pieces in mine, but chewing your drinks is good for you!

 If you make this Beet Hot Chocolate or any other drinks recipes on Occasionally Eggs, please take a moment to rate the recipe and leave a comment below.
 It’s such a help to others who want to try the recipe.
 For more OE, follow along on Instagram, Facebook, and Pinterest, purchase the Occasionally Eggs cookbook, or subscribe for new posts via email.